shiningsunnyday/SynthesisNet/README.md

 can add --gnn-datasets 0 1.
 We train two models ($F_B$ and $F_R$), one for predicting only building blocks and one for predicting only reactions.

+We also release [pre-trained checkpoints](https://figshare.com/articles/dataset/SynthesisNet_surrogate_checkpoints/28557581).
+The ckpts/ folder should be {ckpt_dir} below.

 ```bash
 ckpt_dir=/ssd/msun415/surrogate/ # replace with your directory
 num_cpu=50 # change as needed